FserraIese/ML_Course/Assignment 1.md

 2. What is the proportion of listings whose rating is missing?
 Note that some of the columns of your data frame contain `NaN` values.
 These values are created every time that `read_csv` finds a missing value in the data file.
 The corresponding column is imported then as `float`, even if the input data do not have decimals.
 By applying `isna()` to any Pandas series, you can create a boolean series (`True`/`False`) which can be used to count the missing values.

 3. Use a histogram to explore the distribution of the price.
 Is it useful?
 Not much, because some very expensive listings distort the whole picture.
-Can you trim the data, dropping the most expensive listings, to get a better picture?
+How can you trim the data, dropping the most expensive listings, to get a better picture?

 4. What is the average price per room type?
-Given that the distribution of the price is skewed, Is it better to use the median?
+Given that the distribution of the price is quite skewed, Is it better to use the median?

-5. Explore the variation of median price across neighborhoods through a two-way pivot table.
+5. Explore the variation of median price across neighborhoods using a two-way pivot table.

-6. Some of the combination of room type and neighbourhood can have a small number of observations, so these statistics may not be informative.
-Replace the median price by number of listings in your pivot table, to find which combinations are rare.
+6. Some of the combinations of room type and neighbourhood can have a small number of observations, so these statistics may not be informative.
+In your pivot table, replace the median price by number of listings, to find the rare combinations.

 #### Submission